 In case you haven’t noticed, competition in search engine results pages is as stiff as it’s ever been.
 Every day the results seem flooded with more features.
-FAQ structured data, or FAQ schema, is one way to help you stick out in a sea of results that can include any combination of:
+FAQ structured data, or FAQ schema, is one way to help you stick out in a sea of results that can include any combination of the following Google SERP features:

 - Local map packs